Synonyms: Ren: kidney (in Latin); Nephros: kidney (in Greek).

 - The kidney is composed of 2 parts- excretory and gathering.
 The excretory component comprising nephrons grow from the metanephros on the other hand thecollecting system being composed of gathering tubules, gathering ducts, small and major calyces, renal pelvis, and the ureter grows from the ureteric bud.
 The metanephros is originated from intermediate cell mass of the intraembryonic mesoderm while the ureteric bud is originated from the mesonephric duct.

-- Initially, the kidney grows in the pelvis and is provided by the internal iliac artery.
-Later it ascends up to its mature position gaining successively new arteries of provide from the common iliac and after that from the abdominal aorta.
+- Initially, the kidney grows in the pelvis and is supplied by the internal iliac artery.
+Later it ascends up to its mature position gaining successively new arteries of supply from the common iliac and after that from the abdominal aorta.
 The elderly arteries degenerate as the brand new ones appear until the certain renal artery creates.

 - The hilum of the kidney is at first anterior but the kidney rotates 90 ° medially causing the hilum to orient medially.
 The fetal kidney is lobulated.